-Dana Wachs is a Brooklyn based Audio Engineer, Tour Manager and Composer/Musician.
-Dana started her career in music in 1994, as bass player for the Dischord band Holy Rollers, which ignited her interest in live sound, after a national tour supporting 7 Year Bitch.
+Dana Wachs is a Brooklyn-based Audio Engineer, Tour Manager, and Composer/Musician.
+Dana started her career in music in 1994, as a bass player for the Dischord band Holy Rollers, which ignited her interest in live sound, after a national tour supporting 7 Year Bitch.
 Her first foray into the practice of live sound began after that at the Black Cat DC, and later the infamous 9:30 club.

 Dana’s first national tour was as TM/FOH for Peaches supporting Queens of the Stone Age in 2002.
 Her first International tour quickly followed in 2003 with Cat Power.
 Since then, touring has kept her on the road 9 to 11 months out of the year with bands such as MGMT, St. Vincent, M.I.A., Grizzly Bear, Foster the People, Nils Frahm, Deerhunter, and Jon Hopkins to name a few.